Vietnamese Coffee Culture

-Coffee is a huge part of daily Vietnamese life.
-Vietnam is the second-largest coffee producer in the world.
+Coffee is a huge part of daily life in Vietnam, which is the second-largest coffee producer in the world.
 The French brought coffee to Vietnam in the 19th century, and after the Vietnam War, the government instituted a massive coffee production program.
-By the 1990s in Vietnam coffee production started to take off and today Vietnam produces over 1.73 million tons of coffee a year.
+By the 1990s coffee production started to take off and today Vietnam produces over 1.73 million tons of coffee a year.

-Vietnam is the world's second-largest exporter of coffee, but in Vietnam coffee beans are almost always Robusta, which is primarily grown in Vietnam.
+Vietnam is the world's second-largest exporter of coffee, however, in Vietnam coffee beans are almost always Robusta.
 Robusta is almost twice as strong caffeine wise, with a thick lingering taste and higher acidity.
 The strong taste, a thicker brew, and a few over-roasted beans makes for a different, distinctive taste.

-The Vietnam coffee maker is almost always dripping coffee.
+The coffee maker is almost always drip coffee.
 The ubiquitous Vietnamese street coffee stalls utilize rudimentary aluminum drip filters.
-Coffee is traditionally brewed in individual portions using a phin, which consists of a small cup, a filter chamber and a lid that also functions as a container to catch dripping cups of exquisitely aromatic black coffee.
+Coffee is traditionally brewed in individual portions using a phin filter, which consists of a small cup, a filter chamber and a lid that also functions as a container to catch dripping cups of exquisitely aromatic black coffee.

 The Vietnamese like their coffee nice and slow, and setting up the filter and choosing the right time to drink is an art in itself.
 When the coffee is good, you’ll want to make it last.